 Was it a snowdrop?
 A genuine Welsh snowdrop?
 Was it still alive?
 Where had it come from?

-But crossing a deep cut stream on the Northern side of the beach, reached via the coastal path between wind hewn blackthorn… it seems highly likely that it was dislodged from a bank side growing place in the hinterland hills and then hurried downstream by the deluge driven spate…
+We crossed a deep cut stream on the Northern side of the beach, reached via the coastal path, snaking between wind hewn blackthorn.It seems highly likely that the bulb was dislodged from a bank side growing place in the hinterland hills and then hurried downstream by the deluge driven spate.

 O Lili wen fach, o ble daethost di,